Elvis Andrus Player Props: White Sox vs. Braves

-Friday, Elvis Andrus and the Chicago White Sox face the Atlanta Braves and Charlie Morton, with the first pitch at 7:20 PM ET.
+Sunday, Elvis Andrus and the Chicago White Sox take on the Atlanta Braves and Kolby Allard, with the first pitch at 1:35 PM ET.

-In his most recent action (on July 9 against the Cardinals) he went 2-for-3 with an RBI.
+In his last action (on July 9 against the Cardinals) he went 2-for-3 with an RBI.

 Elvis Andrus Game Info & Props vs. the Braves